Key Payment and Service Information - PayPal

 - In any email we may send you, and

-- We do not charge you to send a single payment via the Service (although a charge may be levied if your payment involves a currency conversion or is levied by another person, for example via your credit card company).
+We do not charge you to send a single payment via the Service (although we may charge for another service such as a currency conversion).

 Opening a PayPal account

 Individuals and businesses can open an account with PayPal.
 To open an account with us, a User must:

 - Either be an individual (at least 18 years old) or a business that is able to form a legally binding contract; and

 - Complete our sign-up process.

 As part of our sign-up process, you must:

 - Register an email address, which will also act as their ‘User ID’;